-Ted and his scouts rushed to the scene of the first Boronia level crossing accident on 27 April 1926, there to render help to the injured survivors of the gory affair.
+Ted and his scouts rushed to the scene of the first Boronia level crossing accident on 27 April 1926, there to render help to the injured survivors.

 Edward George Mortiboy was born in England on 26th June 1902.
 He was married to Gwen Roberts.